 When we talk about analyzing your results, we mean, on the one hand, to see what the statistics of your campaigns are, but above all, to understand why you had these results.
 The heart of the matter is your target.

-It is recommended to leave at least 10 days in order to analyze your results, because you have to allow your users to connect, to answer your messages or to open your emails.
+It is recommended to leave at least 10 days in order to analyze your results, because you have to allow your users to connect, to answer your messages, to open your emails or to test your new navigation bar.
 You will only have to consult them afterwards.

 Of course, some results may disappoint you.
 If you don’t have convincing results, it doesn’t mean that you did it in vain.
 It may simply mean that what you wanted to implement only brings a small change and that your test has no effect on the open rate or the click rate.